mbmccormick/gitosis-webhook/README.md

-# issue-tracker
+# gitosis-webhook

-Simple, clean, issue tracking system.
+GitHub style post-receive webhooks for gitosis.

 ## Requirements

-To run this application on your server, you will need to have a web server with PHP installed and one MySQL database.
+To run this script on your server, you will need to have your own installation of gitosis.

 ## Installation

-This application is designed to be run on a LAMP development platform.
-The scripts and configuration files cannot be run through a desktop environment.
-One MySQL database is needed in order to store all data for this application.
-You will need to edit the `config.php` file with your database connection information.
+This script is designed to be run on a private installation of gitosis as a post-receive hook for your repositories.

-The website is accessible via desktop web browser by browsing to the installation directory on your web server.

 ## Usage

-This application is a web interface.
-Simply enter the URL that you setup during installation into any web browser and you should have access to the the application.
-You can add or remove projects, issues, and comments.

-A live demo of the application is coming soon.
+The first line of this script allows you to specify a URL to which a JSON payload containing information about your commits is POSTed after each successful push to your repository.

 ## Disclaimer

-Use this application at your own risk.
-While this application has been tested thoroughly, on the above requirements, your mileage may vary.
-I take no responsibility for any harmful actions this application might cause.
+Use this script at your own risk.
+While this script has been tested thoroughly, on the above requirements, your mileage may vary.
+I take no responsibility for any harmful actions this script might cause.

 ## License